thiblahute/meson-website/Reference-manual.md

 - `get_cross_property(propname, fallback_value)` returns the given property from a cross file, the optional second argument is returned if not cross compiling or the given property is not found

 - `install_dependency_manifest(output_name)` installs a manifest file containing a list of all subprojects, their versions and license files to the file name given as the argument

+### build_machine object

+Provides information about the build machine — the machine that is doing the actual compilation.
+See [Cross-compilation](Cross-compilation).
+It has the following methods:

+- `cpu_family()` returns the CPU family name.
+Guaranteed to return `x86` for 32-bit userland on x86 CPUs, `x86_64` for 64-bit userland on x86 CPUs, `arm` for 32-bit userland on all ARM CPUs, etc.
+- `cpu()` returns a more specific CPU name, such as `i686`, `amd64`, etc.
+- `system()` returns the operating system name, such as `windows` (all versions of Windows), `linux` (all Linux distros), `darwin` (all versions of OS X), etc.
+- `endian()` returns `big` on big-endian systems and `little` on little-endian systems.

+If you think the returned values for any of these are incorrect for your system or CPU, please file [a bug report](/mesonbuild/meson/issues/new).

+### host_machine object

+Provides information about the host machine — the machine on which the compiled binary will run.
+See [Cross-compilation](Cross-compilation).

+It has the same methods as [`build_machine`](##build_machine-object), but note that it simply returns the values defined in the cross-info file.

+### target_machine object

+Provides information about the target machine — the machine on which the compiled binary's output will run.
+Hence, this object should only be used while cross-compiling a compiler.
+See [Cross-compilation](Cross-compilation).

+It has the same methods as [`build_machine`](##build_machine-object), but note that it simply returns the values defined in the cross-info file.
+If `target_machine` values are not defined in the cross-info file, `host_machine` values are returned instead.

 ### build target object